fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 ### Summary

 1. You created a service that communicates with the API: `ParkingLotService`
-2. You created a service that handles all the logic and state of the `StoreService` component that extends`ComponentStore`
+2. You created a service that handles all the logic and state of the `StoreService` component that extends `ComponentStore`
 3. Your UI subscribes to the state of `StoreService`, and every time it changes, your UI is updated.

-Using this approach, you will end up with a single "source of truth" for your UI, easy to use without having to change code in many places to update or improve.
+Using this approach, you will end up with a single “source of truth” for your UI, easy to use without having to change code in many places to update or improve.

 ### Conclusion

 As you could see, it is better to start managing the state at the component level before jumping to a complete architecture.

-A state is simply an object representing what your interface looks like, and using `@ngrx/component-store` and its three basic concepts: `select`,`update` and `effect`, you can handle it in a simple, direct, and more painless way test.
+A state is simply an object representing how your interface looks like, and using `@ngrx/component-store` and its three basic concepts: `select`,`update` and `effect`, you can handle it in a simple, direct, and more painless way test.

 > I hope this tutorial has been beneficial for you, and if you have any questions, you can write to me on [Twitter by @fmontes](https://twitter.com/fmontes).